 Jaramillo’s work has been featured in numerous solo and group exhibitions at prestigious institutions, including the Los Angeles County Museum of Art, Los Angeles (1959–61), Whitney Museum of American Art, New York (1972), Mexican Museum, San Francisco (1980), A.I.R.
 Gallery, New York (1984), Hammer Museum, Los Angeles (2011), MoMA PS1, New York (2012) and the Brooklyn Museum, New York (2014).
 Selected public and corporate collections include the Aldrich Museum of Contemporary Art, Richfield, Connecticut; Metropolitan Museum of Art, New York; Mexican Museum, San Francisco; Pasadena Art Museum, California; Kemper Museum, Missouri; Spencer Museum of Art, University of Kansas and the Museo Rufino Tamayo, Mexico City.

-In 2017 Jaramillo's work will be featured in Tate Modern's exhibition Soul of a Nation: Art in the Age of Black Power (12 July–22 October 2017, London, UK) and the Brooklyn Museum's We Wanted a Revolution: Black Radical Women 1965-85 (21 April–10 September 2017, New York, USA).
-The artist's first solo exhibition with Hales will open in January 2017 at the gallery’s London location.
+In 2017 Jaramillo's work was featured in Tate Modern's exhibition Soul of a Nation: Art in the Age of Black Power (12 July–22 October 2017, London, UK) and the Brooklyn Museum's We Wanted a Revolution: Black Radical Women 1965-85 (21 April–10 September 2017, New York, USA).
+The artist's first solo exhibition with Hales also took place January 2017 at the gallery’s London location.